sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 ### Migrating from the tuple enrichments

-As mentioned above, there are two tupe enrichments `.apply` and `.map`.
+As mentioned above, there are two tuple enrichments `.apply` and `.map`.
 The difference used to be for whether you're defining a setting for a `SettingKey` or a `TaskKey`, you use `.apply` for the former and `.map` for the
 latter: